sylikc/jpegview/current/readme.txt

 - New INI file setting: MouseWheelZoomSpeed
 - New command in keymap.txt: IDM_TOGGLE_FILL_WITH_CROP_100_PERCENTS
 - %exepath% placeholder can be used in IniEditor setting
+- Reading whole INI file with a single API call

 [1.0.36]
 Bugs fixed: